-Chief Executive OfficerView Bio
+President and Chief Executive OfficerView Bio

-Chief Executive Officer
+President and Chief Executive Officer

-Chief Operating OfficerView Bio
+Chief Commercial Officer & Chief Business OfficerView Bio

-Chief Scientific OfficerView Bio
+Chief Financial OfficerView Bio

-Chief Scientific Officer
+Chief Financial Officer

-Chief Legal and Administrative OfficerView Bio
+Chief Legal & Compliance OfficerView Bio

-Chief Legal and Administrative Officer
+Chief Legal & Compliance Officer

 Gerald brings more than 20 years of senior leadership and legal experience in the biotechnology industry.
 Before joining Syros, he was Executive Vice President of Business Operations and General Counsel at Tokai Pharmaceuticals, where he was responsible for legal and business operations, including human resources, corporate communications and information technology.
 Prior to Tokai, Gerald was a partner and co-chair of the life sciences practice at Choate, Hall & Stewart LLP, a Boston law firm.
 In this role, he represented leading biopharmaceutical companies in corporate and securities law matters, financing and M&A transactions, and licensing and product development transactions.
 Before Choate, he was Vice President of Corporate Affairs and General Counsel at Infinity Pharmaceuticals with responsibility for the company’s legal, intellectual property, finance and corporate communications activities, and prior to that, he held progressively responsible legal and business development positions at Genzyme Corporation.
 Gerald holds a B.A. in political science from Swarthmore College, an Ed.M. in educational administration from Harvard University and a J.D. from Northeastern University.